| |||||||||||||||||||||||||||||||||

 |

+'s last page of introduction is Poindexter stuff you might as well skip.
+But before you click on to the good stuff at Pagan Ideas, lets recap what we've covered so far.
 The keys of hell and the guarantee of salvation were in the hands of the goddess, and the initiation ceremony itself a kind of voluntary death and salvation through divine grace Apuleius, Metamorphosis.

 Ch 11 Christianity began in the middle of ancient Mediterranean culture.
 For the ancients things didn't happen in accordance with laws of nature, things happened because they were caused by invisible, intelligent personalities.
 That maybe sounds like a no big deal difference between them and us, but the ideas that logically flow from the ancient's magic-beings understanding of cause and effect include stuff that looks familiar to fans of our bible—miracles, prophesies, demons, virgin births, angels, magic dreams, even God and heaven.
 As we go through POCM, I'll show you not just that Christianity and Paganism share ideas, I'll show you how their shared ideas—miracles, prophesies, demons, virgin births, angels, magic dreams, God, heaven—all fit the ancients' primitive god-being centered understanding of how the world worked.
 Our Christianity doesn't come from Jesus and a big bang, it comes from the accumulation of legends and theologies by ancient people who believed in Jesus.
 The origin of those legends and theologies wasn't Jesus.
 The origin was the myths, legends, philosophies, prejudices, literature, superstitions, and primitive cosmology of ancient western culture.
-Christianity was a product of its time and place. |
+Christianity is a product of its time and place. |

 Sources The question defines the evidence.
 The evidence refines the question.
 When you do review the available record, you'll see that so many basic facts have been lost it is not possible to know each step with which Christianity began.
 I mean, not possible to say exactly who did what, where, when.
 Not possible to say, "Jesus was boosted line for line from Mithras" (a guess), or, "The sacrament of the eucharist was founded by Jesus the sacrament at the last supper" (a legend).
 Exactly what happened we can't know. |